drupalprojects/mutual_credit/README.txt

 ** Advanced setup **
 ** Testing procedure **

-This is a work in progress and may not be entirely up-to-date!
+This document is a work in progress and may not be entirely up-to-date!
 For a high level account of the architecture and intention of this module, please see http://matslats.net/mutual-credit-architecture-3